-Big Picture Education Australia (BPEA) is a non-profit company whose core business is the transformation of education in response to a rapidly-changing world.
+Big Picture Learning Australia (BPLA) is a non-profit company whose core business is the transformation of education in response to a rapidly-changing world.

 Globally the explosion of technology is transforming the way we work, think, communicate and live.
 Yet the way we do education has not caught up with these changes.

-At Big Picture Education we are implementing an innovative design for learning and schools in a range of urban, regional and remote settings around Australia.
+At Big Picture Learning we are implementing an innovative design for learning and schools in a range of urban, regional and remote settings around Australia.

 At the heart of the design is a departure from traditional ‘appointment learning’ where everyone learns the same things according to a fixed timetable inside the four walls of a school.